-The Directors have been in discussions with a number of interested parties in relation to funding the Group's working capital requirements via investments in the Group and are confident it will successfully raise the necessary funding for the company to continue as a going concern.
+The Directors have been in discussions with a number of interested parties in relation to funding the Group's working capital requirements via investments in the Group.

-In the event that the Group is unable to raise additional funds to meet the Group's planned expenditure when required there is a material uncertainty that may raise significant doubt as to whether the Group will be able to meet its debts as and when they fall due and thus continue as a going concern.
-Should the company not continue as a going concern, it may be unable to realise it assets and discharge its liabilities at the amounts stated in the financial report.
+In the event that the Group is unable to raise additional funds to meet the Group's planned expenditure when required there is a significant uncertainty as the whether the Group will be able to meet its debts as and when they fall due and thus continue as a going concern.